OWASP/wstg/document/4-Web_Application_Security_Testing/03-Identity_Management_Testing/04-Testing_for_Account_Enumeration_and_Guessable_User_Account.md

 Verify that the application answers in the same manner for every client request that produces a failed authentication.
 For this issue the black-box testing and gray-box testing have the same concept based on the analysis of messages or error codes received from web application.

 > The application should answer in the same manner for every failed attempt of authentication.
+>
 > For Example: *Credentials submitted are not valid*

+## Remediation

+Ensure the application returns consistent generic error messages in response to invalid account name, password or other user credentials entered during the log in process.

+Ensure default system accounts and test accounts are deleted prior to releasing the system into production (or exposing it to an untrusted network).

 ## Tools